encresearch/inspector/README.md

 ## API Overview
 `Inspector` interprets data and initiates an alert by sending `Notifier` a JSON object containing the anomaly detected in the data.
 More information on `Notifier` can be found here: https://github.com/encresearch/notifier

 `Inspector` connects to our MQTT Broker, and publishes data on anomalies that it detects for `Notifier` to relay to our subscribers.
-To detect these anomalies, each type of data has its own designated `examineData` Generator Object.
-This Coroutine runs in realtime for each data stream from each location, and detects the anomalies forming and ending.
+To detect these anomalies, each sensor at each location has its own designated `DataExaminer` Object.
+This object updates in realtime for each data stream from each location, and detects the anomalies forming and ending.
 At both the beginning and end of a data anomaly, inspector publishes a JSON object in the following format to our MQTT broker.

 ~~~
 {